-The buyer's acquisition of a target may affect its assessment of the realizability of its own preexisting deferred tax assets.
+The buyer's purchase of a target entity, or of certain assets and liabilities of such entity, may affect its assessment of the realizability of its own preexisting deferred tax assets.
 For example, as a result of the acquisition, the buyer may determine that a previously recorded valuation allowance on its deferred tax assets is no longer needed.
 Because of this, the buyer reverses the valuation allowance concurrent with the accounting for the business combination.
 The question that arises in this situation is whether the reversal of the valuation allowance should be accounted for as part of the business combination or as any other reversal of (or reduction in) a valuation allowance.
 A reversal or reduction of the buyer's preexisting valuation allowance resulting from the acquisition of a business should be treated the same as other reversals or reductions of valuation allowances.
 That is, reversals or reductions of the buyer's preexisting valuation allowance as a result of a business combination: (a) should be reflected as an income tax benefit or, in certain limited situations, as a credit to contributed capital as required by ASC 740-10-45-20 and (b) should not be reflected in the accounting for the business combination.

 In rare cases, a valuation allowance previously recorded by the buyer may need to be increased as a result of an acquisition of a business.
-Such an increase is reflected in the tax provision and does not affect the accounting for the business combination.
+Such an increase is reflected in the buyer's tax provision and does not affect the accounting for the business combination.